 If you ever find yourself fixating on the little things your partner does (or doesn't do), and it feels like you can't stop worrying, it could be a sign your relationship lacks security.
 You might bite your nails when they don't text back, or wonder what it means if you don't see each other for a few days.
 And while it may seem like you're making a big deal out of nothing, small worries like these can actually stem from a larger issue.

 "A person fixates or feels insecure because their intuition is telling them that something doesn't feel right," Jennifer L. McBride McNamara, MA, LAMFT, a licensed associate marriage and family therapist, tells Bustle.
 "The fixation becomes the guidepost for where the relationship lacks security."
 For example, if you're hung up on their texting habits, it may mean you don't trust your partner, or that you need to communicate more.

 By recognizing these worries, and talking about them with your partner, you can start to create a greater sense of security within your relationship, McNamara says.
 It's best to be honest, validate each other's feelings, and keep a conversation going in order to establish trust.

 From there, it'll be easier to feel secure, no matter what happens.
 "Trust takes time and it takes the accumulation of lots of little not-broken trusts," McNamara says.
 "It requires consistently doing what you say you're going to do, being where you say you're going to be, talking about subjects that need to be addressed, and being vulnerable with feelings."
 Here are a few things you might fixate on, if security is an issue in your relationship.

 "Many people who are insecure in a relationship will 'keep score' on issues like money and chores, getting resentful if there isn’t total equality," Jonathan Bennett, relationship and dating expert at Double Trust Dating, tells Bustle.
 And while this can occur in any relationship, it's way more likely to happen if you feel like partner doesn't appreciate you, or as if they aren't fully committed.

 It may help to keep in mind that, "while each partner needs to be fully invested in the relationship and contribute, there are times where one partner might pick up more of the slack in certain circumstances," Bennett says.
 And try to let it go.

 But if this has become an ongoing concern, think about why you keep score, and why you get upset over chores or money.
 There may be a lack of security in your relationship, that's been lurking beneath the surface.
-3 What Your Partner Is Doing On Social Media

 If you ever find yourself worrying about what your partner is posting online, or who they are interacting with, take note.
 "Constantly checking up on your partner’s social media can be a sign of insecurity, especially if you’re always looking for signs that your partner is acting inappropriately," Bennett says.

 If you've had breaches of trust in the past, you might be on the lookout for signs your partner is doing it again, and crossing boundaries within your relationship.
 And if your connection could still use a little work, this type of vigilance may feel all the more necessary.

 That said, if you create a relationship that's secure, you won't feel the need to monitor each other's lives, Bennett says.
 So work on ways to build trust, possibly by talking about boundaries again, and always making each other a priority.

 What They Do When They're Away

 "It’s normal to spend time apart in a relationship," Bennett says, as you'll want to see friends, go away on a vacation with family, have a few solo hobbies, and come back to tell the tale.

 And yet, if the relationship lacks security, these everyday things can start to feel really intimidating.
 "This can stem from a fear in the insecure partner that time spent apart could lead to eventual abandonment," Bennett says.